Category Archives: Software Engineering Curriculum

 What can I do after finishing learning database management systems?

-You can create enterprise systems, such as airlines and railways, banking, education, telecommunications, digital libraries and digital publishing, finance, sales, health care information systems.
+You can design and implement database part for software systems.
+These systems may include airlines and railways, banking, education, telecommunications, digital libraries and digital publishing, finance, sales, health care information systems, e-commerce system, content management system.

 It sounds interesting!
 What should I do now?